Frequently Asked Questions

 Not deductible (costs related to the property itself)

-• Transfer tax (Overdrachtsbelasting)
+• Transfer tax (overdrachtsbelasting)

-• Transfer contract (De leveringsakte)
+• Transfer contract (leveringsakte)

-• Restate agent fee (Makelaarscourtage) – not mandatory
+• Restate agent fee (makelaarscourtage)

-• Technical report (bouwkundigrapport) – not mandatory
+• Technical report (bouwkundigrapport)

 • Costs of maintenance and renovation